At a great American BBQ party, what’s the one thing that ties it all together? That makes the cookout so great and memorable?

 1. Easily light, maintain, or transport fire

-In the department of cooking and heating, charcoal does a hell of a job.
-Charcoal is easy to light and only needs a small amount of fire to do so.
-Once you do get it lit, it’s easy to maintain and transport.
+In the department of cooking and heating, charcoal does one hell of a job.
+Lighting it is straightforward and you only need a small amount of fire to do so.
+Once you get the charcoal lit, it’s easy to maintain and transport.
 It also lasts for hours, even after the flame has gone.

 2. Useful for camouflaging

 When you need to stay hidden in a survival situation, charcoal is a great bet to help you stay outta sight.
 Our minds are geared to recognize faces in everything, so smearing your face with charcoal will help you camouflage.

 3. Mask unwanted smells

 Ever seen a block of coal in your fridge and wondered what the heck it’s doing there?
 It’s there to absorb that icky fridge smell.
 Charcoal is an excellent odor absorber, and in a survival setting, you can use it to mask human scent when hunting or evading enemies.

 4. Writing instrument, anyone?